 Product returns cost the UK retail industry a whopping £60bn every year. £20bn is derived from online sales alone.
 That’s a lot of money… and also a huge headache.
 For this reason, the industry has spent years looking into improving efficiencies around returns, cutting delivery costs, and simplifying the whole process for consumers.

-The nature of online shopping has meant that the return rate for online purchases is around 30% – much higher than 8.9% with instore purchases.
-This has almost been accepted as an unavoidable reality of ecommerce.
+The nature of online shopping has meant that the return rate for online purchases is around 30%.
+This much higher than 8.9% with in-store purchases.
+Some have accepted this as an unavoidable reality of ecommerce.

 Let’s start talking prevention rather than cure.
 Here are some key areas of product information to look at if you’re serious about reducing your rate of returns.